Ola Melzig: The Eurovision Song Contest

+The Eurovision Song Contest 2024 will be held in Malmö, Sweden.
+It will be the second time for Ola Melzig working as technical director of Eurovision at Malmö arena.

 In February 2017, he was awarded Production Manager of the Year at the annual TPI Awards in London for the 2016 ESC Stockholm show.
-In a production now being watched by over 200 million live viewers., Melzig was behind the wheel in 15 out of 20 since 2000.
+In a production now being watched by over 200 million live viewers, Melzig was behind the wheel in 15 out of 20 since 2000 up to 2019.
 He has also been involved in the Junior Eurovision Song Contest five times.

 Sports ceremonies, Nobel Banquet and IIFA

 Melzig has managed numerous high-profile televised productions including the Nobel Banquet, the opening and closing ceremonies for the 2010 Commonwealth Games in New Delhi, India, and the closing ceremony of the 2015 European Games in Baku, Azerbaijan.
 Other international productions include the 15th IIFA Awards, held for the first time on US soil in Tampa, FL and the 150-year anniversary of Cinco de Mayo, El Día de la Batalla de Puebla (Battle of Puebla) in Mexico.

 American Song Contest

 In 2018, Melzig founded a new company together with Peter Settman, Christer Björkman and Anders Lenhoff They obtained a license from the European Broadcasting Union (EBU) that grants them the exclusive rights for the Eurovision format for The Americas.
 The concept is for the 50 states and 5 territories to compete for best original song.
-The contest is tentatively scheduled for a mid-season or summer premiere in 2022 on NBC.
+The contest ran for one season on NBC.